playwithalgos/dancing-links-game/README.md

-# dancing-links-game
+# dancing-links- game

-A game to play with dancing links
+The user can play with the nodes, put them outside and inside the structure of the dancing links.